-The Difference: Ankoro Mochi vs Bota Mochi vs Ohagi
+Ankoro Mochi vs. Bota Mochi vs. Ohagi Rice Cakes

-Then, how is Ankoro Mochi different from Bota Mochi or Ohagi?
-This time, I will talk about it.
+Then, how does Ankoro Mochi differ from Bota Mochi or Ohagi?
+This article will explain that.

 Ankoro Mochi (あんころ餅)

 Coated in a layer of sweet Anko red bean paste, Ankoro Mochi is a soft, smooth, sticky rice cake made only with Mochi Gome glutinous rice.

 One theory holds that Ankoro Mochi was once called Ankoromo Mochi (餡衣餅) and later abbreviated to Ankoro Mochi.